 Story by Sarah Staples

-Make ME Better was launched to fund scientists from the University of Oxford and Newcastle University to study 300 blood samples from patients with ME and a control group, analysing metabolomics – chemical clues that left behind after changes in cells.
+Money raised by the Make ME Better campaign will fund scientists from the University of Oxford and Newcastle University to analyse blood samples and study their metabolomics – chemical clues left behind after changes take place in cells.

 Finding these clues could lead to the development of a blood test to diagnose the illness, which would open the door to drug companies looking into pharmaceutical treatments.